 What exactly is resting heart rate?

 Resting heart rate (RHR) is your heart rate in a physically and mentally calm state.
-The standard approach is to measure it in the morning after waking, before getting up, as described by Barmer.
+Many health professionals recommend measuring it in the morning after waking, before getting up, as described by Barmer.

 It's important to distinguish: